-4.1 Avoiding land acquisition and involuntary resettlement

-Unless properly managed, involuntary resettlement may result in long-term hardship and poverty for affected persons and communities, as well as environmental damage and social stress in areas to which they have been relocated.
-Involuntary resettlement should be avoided wherever possible and where unavoidable should be minimised through careful consideration of project design and timing and other measures.
-Companies should take appropriate measures to mitigate adverse impacts on displaced persons, including effective and continuing stakeholder engagement/consultation, the implementation of a grievance recourse mechanism, and fair compensation for affected parties (including host communities who receive resettled individuals/communities).

-4.2 Physical and economic displacement predating investment

-Fund managers should always assess the risks and impacts associated with companies whose activities have involved or will involve economic and/or physical involuntary resettlement of local communities.
+- Avoiding land acquisition and involuntary resettlement - Unless properly managed, involuntary resettlement may result in long-term hardship and poverty for affected persons and communities, as well as environmental damage and social stress in areas to which they have been relocated.
+Involuntary resettlement should be avoided wherever possible and where unavoidable should be minimised through careful consideration of project design and timing, and other measures.
+Companies should take appropriate measures to mitigate adverse impacts on displaced persons including, effective and continuing stakeholder engagement/consultation, the implementation of a grievance recourse mechanism and fair compensation for affected parties (including host communities who receive resettled individuals/communities). - Physical and economic displacement predating investment - Fund managers should always assess the risks and impacts associated with companies whose activities have involved or will involve economic and/or physical involuntary resettlement of local communities.
 In circumstances where involuntary resettlement predates the fund manager's investment, it is still necessary to assess whether the involuntary resettlement processes could have an impact on the company and/or the fund.
-Where 'legacy land' risks are evident, particular care needs to be taken since social baselines, prior compensation arrangements (and the adequacy of these) may be contested.
-For further practical and detailed guidance on how to deal with these situations, refer to CDC and DEG's 'A guidance note on managing legacy land issues in agribusiness investments'.
+Such assessment may be very brief or more extensive deepening on the nature of the land acquisition and resettlement process and when did this occur.
+Where legacy land risks are evident, particular care needs to be taken since social baselines, prior compensation arrangements (and the adequacy of these) may be contested.
+For further practical and detailed guidance on how to deal with these situations, refer to CDC and DEG's 'A guidance note on managing legacy land issues in agribusiness investments'. - N.B.
+For the purposes of this guidance page, 'legacy land' includes concessions: - 1.
+That are long established (a minimum of five years). - 2.
+Where the details of acquisition/lease arrangements and baseline socioeconomic conditions are uncertain. - 3.
+Where the ownership or lease has changed hands (so the current owners/lessees were not involved in the original contracts).

-N.B.
-For the purposes of this E&S Briefing Note, legacy land includes concessions (i) that are long established (a minimum of five years), (ii) where the details of acquisition/lease arrangements and baseline socioeconomic conditions are uncertain, (iii) where the ownership or lease has changed hands (so that the current owners/lessees were not involved in the original contracts), and (iv) where compensation arrangements for individuals and/or communities whose livelihoods were affected are uncertain or contested.
+4. Where compensation arrangements for individuals and/or communities whose livelihoods were affected are uncertain or contested.